When writing an article for HRZone, please read and comply with style guide.

 Sponsored articles

 Sponsored articles are a way for brands to position themselves as experts on a topic related to their offering.
 These features are NOT advertorials.
-These articles are required to be vendor agnostic and to avoid product or service placement in the main body.
+These articles must be vendor agnostic and avoid product or service placement in the main body.
 At the end of the piece, 70 words of promotional copy, with a link, can be included.
 For more details, download our media pack.

 Research articles